Frequently Asked Questions

 - A travel form should be completed prior to any student organization trip.

 - Upon completion a student requesting reimbursement of travel expenses should work with their advisor or Dean of Students contact to complete the travel reimbursement section of the Student Travel Form.

 - Completion of the travel form requires the inclusion of itemized receipts for all expenses being reimbursed.

 4. How do I get access to my RSO’s center and financial transactions?

 eDog is a window into the Vanderbilt accounting system.
 RSO Presidents, Treasurers and Advisors will be given access to eDog and can review the organization’s financial information.
-If you are not in one of the listed positions, but as an officer you would like access to eDog, please fill out this form.
 In order to learn more about eDog and how to use it, click HERE

 5. How does my organization apply for Activity Fee funding?